siverpro/testnet_wiki/docs/02_Installation/05_Installing_Factom_testnet_software.md

 The directory in `_data` after the copy should be `custom-database`, as the volume is mounted at `$HOME/.factom/m2`.

 In addition, please place your `factomd.conf` file in `/var/lib/docker/volumes/factom_keys/_data`.

-If you don't have this file, create a new file in the mentioned directory and copy/paste the contents found [here](https://raw.githubusercontent.com/FactomProject/factomd/communitynet-m3/factomd.conf.EXAMPLE).
+If you don't have this file, create a new file called `factomd.conf` in the mentioned directory and copy/paste the contents found [here](https://raw.githubusercontent.com/FactomProject/factomd/communitynet-m3/factomd.conf.EXAMPLE).
 This file can also be found in `/var/lib/docker/volumes/communitytestnet_factomd_volume/_data/m2/` if you ran a testnet node on the previous setup.

 # Join the Docker Swarm